member-counter/bot/README.md

 # Logging

-Logs are printed to `stdout` and `stderr`, and saved to log files under the `./logs` folder, you can change this behaviour by customizing `./src/logger.ts`
+Logs are printed to `stdout` and `stderr`, and saved to log files under the `./logs` folder, you can change this behavior by customizing `./src/logger.ts`

 # Sharding